mgharamti/EnKF_EnOI_ES_EnKS/README.md

  DART's style (2-step update, Anderson, 2003).

  This a mere educational package.
 The coding style (in MATLAB) is not *top-notch*.
- The intent is to familiarize the user with the different ensemble schemes, their implementation and performance.
+ The intent is to familiarize the user with different ensemble schemes, their implementation and performance.

  <br/>